elele20005/Kanban_Board/README.md

  command: cd Kanban_Board

-Use your preferred package manager, such as "Node Package Manager (NPM)", to install the required dependency packages.
-Set up a "SQL" database for the Kanban Board software using your chosen database management system, such as "PostgreSQL".
-Transpile the Kanban Board server and client "TypeScript" code into "JavaScript" using the scripts defined in the "package.json" file.
-Once the code is transpiled, you can run the "npm run seed" script to populate the "SQL" database with user accounts and project issue tickets
+Use your preferred package manager, such as `Node Package Manager (NPM)`, to install the required dependency packages.
+Set up a `SQL` database for the Kanban Board software using your chosen database management system, such as `PostgreSQL`.
+Transpile the Kanban Board server and client `TypeScript` code into `JavaScript` using the scripts defined in the `package.json`file.
+Once the code is transpiled, you can run the `npm run seed` script to populate the `SQL` database with user accounts and project issue tickets.

 ## Usage